 Keystone College has long recognized and responded to the needs of the courageous men and women who have served in our nation’s armed forces.
-If you have served in the armed forces or are the dependent of someone who served our country, we are here for you, eager to give our support.
+If you are a veteran and have served in the armed forces, or are the dependent of someone who served our country, we are here for you and eager to give our support.

 Why Choose Keystone?

 We understand that frequent relocations and deployment can make it difficult to pursue your educational goals.
 Keystone offers day, evening, weekend and online classes that can be blended to create a customized experience that meets your needs.
 We also have three degrees that can be earned completely online.

 Your choice to serve should not negatively affect your academic progress at Keystone.
 We recognize that there’s a chance you might be called to active duty or may need to miss class because of a military drill.
 You may be eligible for accommodations should your military obligations interfere with your ability to attend class.
 Find out more link to how to.

 Our military students have the advantage to register before general class registration begins.

 Veteran Registration Preference Policy